BrianHGinc/BrianHG-DDR3-Controller/README.md

 ---------------------------------
 Nov 1, 20201

- V1.5 .sof DECA demo preview: (The full v1.5 project files comming in 2 days)
+Demo preview v1.5 DECA eval board .sof programming file: (The full v1.5 project files comming in 2 days)
 ---------------------------------

 - Multiport interface can now officially reach 200 MHz in half rate mode and potentially be overclocked to 250MHz.